Trust Lawyer in Naples, FL

 Frequently Asked Questions

-I already have a Michigan trust.
-Do I need a new one?
+I Already Have a Michigan Trust.
+Do I Need a New One?

 Your existing Michigan trust may still be useful, but it should be reviewed in light of Florida law and any property you now own in Naples.
-We often review current documents, confirm how they interact with Florida rules, and recommend updates or new documents when that would better reflect your current situation.
+We typically review current documents, confirm how they interact with Florida rules, and recommend updates or new documents when that would better reflect your situation.

 A properly funded revocable trust can significantly reduce or avoid the need for formal probate for assets titled in the trust.
 Some assets may still pass by beneficiary designation or other methods.
 We explain how your specific accounts and properties are treated and design your plan accordingly.